 This is the simplest of the 5 steps and it can be easily done at home.
 This step is about making up your mind about different materials that seem to give you the same feel, comfort, and support, based on their durability.
 Different mattress materials have a wide difference in durability and in how long they keep their desirable properties.
 It is unfortunate that too often a mattress that was perfect in the store and for the first few week when you took it home felt wonderful only to find that this feeling didn't last very long.
 Some of the materials used in mattresses these days will only keep their qualities for a few weeks or months and completely break down not long after.
 Some of these materials are even found in mattresses that are very expensive.

 Microcoils (an estimate as this is not known for certain)

 High quality memory foam (5.0 lbs density and over made by a known and certified manufacturer)

 High quality tempered innersprings

 Cheap lower quality innersprings.

-6. Regular polyfoam (not suitable for use in a mattress core except for occasional use because of poor resilience and other qualities and because it won't last very long)
+Conventional polyfoam (not suitable for use in a mattress core except for occasional use because of poor resilience and other qualities and because it won't last very long)

 Waterbed support cores that are well made and that don't develop leaks or other issues can be expected to be in the upper range of this list

-Long before a mattress develops impressions that remain without any weight being applied (complete and total breakdown of the material) it will become soft and fail to perform to standard even though it may just have enough resilience left so that unweighted "valleys" are less than the warranty exclusions.
-Warranties for most mattresses that include polyfoam are meaningless and meant to be a sales aid for the sales outlet to help them sell certain mattresses at a higher profit much more than they are consumer protection against the "normal" flaws in inexpensive material.
+Long before a mattress develops impressions that remain without any weight being applied (complete breakdown of the material) it will become soft and fail to perform to its original specs even though it may just have enough resilience left so that unweighted impressions are less than the warranty exclusions.
+Warranties for most mattresses that include polyfoam in the comfort layers are meaningless and meant to be a sales aid or closing tool for the sales outlet to help them sell certain mattresses at a higher profit much more than they are consumer protection against the "normal" weaknesses of inexpensive materials.
 Beware of any sales person who attempts to sell you a mattress based on its warranty and bear in mind that some of the highest quality and longest lasting mattresses in the world only have a 10 year warranty.
 In other words, base your durability estimates on what you know about the materials in a mattress, not on manufacturer warranties ... particularly in the case of polyfoam or memory foam.